mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "What about you?" he asked.

 She hesitated to answer.
-"I am a guardian.
+"I am a hunter.
 That's all you need to know."

 A sickening feeling came over him as he wondered where he would fit in this hierarchy.
 Ahead of them, a muffled cacophony of music and talking intermingled with the sweet aroma of burning anomin.
 A gathering of some sort, but he couldn't be sure how many people it was.